 - Addiction to dihydrocodeine can cause uncomfortable withdrawal symptoms

 - Drug rehab for dihydrocodeine usually occurs in a facility (inpatient) or at home (outpatient)

-If you need help with dihydrocodeine addiction, contact The Recovery Village Palm Beach to be connected to a knowledgeable representative.
+If you need help with dihydrocodeine addiction, contact The Recovery Village Palm Beach at Baptist Health to be connected to a knowledgeable representative.
 We can answer questions about treatment options and help place you or a loved one into the right care.